What is Reproductive Trauma?

 • Somatic Therapy is a body-centered therapy approach that helps individuals reconnect with their bodies and address the physical symptoms of trauma.
 Somatic therapy can be particularly beneficial for miscarriage therapy, which often leaves individuals feeling disconnected from or betrayed by their bodies.
 Through techniques like breathing exercises, movement, and mindfulness, somatic therapy encourages healing from the physiological aspects of trauma.

 • Mindfulness Practice can help manage the stress, anxiety, and depressive symptoms associated with reproductive trauma.
-Mindfulness practices, including meditation, yoga, or simply mindful breathing can help individuals cultivate a sense of presence and groundedness while reducing feelings of overwhelm.
+Mindfulness practices can help individuals cultivate a sense of presence and groundedness while reducing feelings of overwhelm.

 Choosing the right treatment depends on the individual's unique experiences, symptoms, and preferences.
 Some may find one approach more beneficial than others, or a combination of therapies might be the most effective path to healing.
 It's essential to work with a healthcare provider or therapist who understands reproductive trauma and can guide you through these options.